LEMS AWARE ALLIANCE

 MISSION

-It is the mission of the LEMS Aware Alliance to shine a bright light on LEMS so that physicians from every relevant discipline and specialty will have access to the information, resources, and connections they need to promptly recognize, efficiently diagnose, and successfully treat the symptoms of LEMS, so that patients can find healing and a path forward to greater function and mobility.
+It is the mission of the LEMS Aware Alliance to shine a bright light on LEMS so that physicians from every relevant discipline and specialty will have access to the information, resources, and connections they need to promptly recognize, efficiently diagnose, and successfully treat the symptoms of LEMS.
+The ultimate goal of the Alliance is to help patients find healing and a path forward to greater function and mobility.